Anthony-Asamoah/KACE-TASK-MANAGER/README.md

-# AITI-KACE Task Manager Assessment | December 5, 2023
+# AITI-KACE Task Manager Assessment | November 13, 2024

 This is a RESTful APIs backend that leverages on ***Django Rest Framework*** featuring a Postgresql database.